Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Definition and Properties

 In particular, the above theorem implies that under a symmetric shallow channel, even though the R\'enyi-$2$ long-range order may be destroyed, the state cannot be brought to a completely trivial state (a symmetric pure product state) -- namely some kind of nontrivial order (for examples SW-SSB in the fidelity sense) should persist.
 Again this will be demonstrated by the explicit example in Sec.~\ref{sec:example} and \ref{sec:recover}.

 To summarize, the overall lessons are \begin{enumerate}[1.] \item The R\'enyi-$2$ correlator, as a characterization of SW-SSB, is not as universal as the fidelity correlator.
 In particular, the Stability Theorems~\ref{thm:SW-SSB_stability},\ref{thm:SW-SSB_stability2} does not hold for the R\'enyi-2 correlator, as will be exemplified in Sec. \ref{sec:Ising}; \item Nevertheless, having a non-vanishing R\'enyi-$2$ correlator still indicates the nontriviality of a state, due to the Non-invertibility Theorem~\ref{thm:noninvertible}.
-The R\'enyi-$2$ correlator remains valuable for this reason, especially given that the R\'enyi-$2$ correlator is in general much simpler to calculate than the fidelity correlator. \end{enumerate}
+The R\'enyi-$2$ correlator remains valuable for this reason, especially given that the R\'enyi-$2$ correlator is in general much simpler to calculate than the fidelity correlator. { \item Experimentally measuring the fidelity correlator is extremely hard in the sense that it generally calls for the full quantum state tomography (QST) of the density matrix, whose complexity is exponential with respect to the system size.
+Therefore, the other significance of introducing the R\'enyi-2 correlator is the experimental accessibility: the R\'enyi-2 correlator can be experimentally measured without performing QST.
+Recently, the proposed \textit{classical shadow tomography} \cite{Huang_2020, Elben_2022, Hu_2023} significantly reduces the experimental complexity of measuring nonlinear quantum information-theoretic quantities, especially in open quantum systems.
+In particular, as indicated in Eq. \eqref{eq:R2}, both the numerator and denominator of the R\'enyi-2 correlator are polynomials of the density matrix $\rho$, which emphasizes that both can be efficiently measured by classical shadow tomography. } \end{enumerate}